SportingMediumFrance

 Frequently Asked Questions

-How much exercise does the French Spaniel need?
+How much exercise does a French Spaniel need?

-Does the French Spaniel shed a lot?
+Does the French Spaniel shed?

-What is the biggest challenge of owning the French Spaniel?
+What color is a French Spaniel?

 Our Shop